Remember that time when I said I was going to be an astrophysicist? LOL.

 Welcome to mid-life.

 I’m a mom and a wife, driven by wild ambitions backed by enough stubbornness and fueled with just the right amount angry optimism to achieve them.
-Over a year ago, I put my 20+ year professional career as a writer/producer in television, marketing and communications on hold to pursue another wild idea – getting a degree in Astrophysics.
+Two years ago, I put my 20+ year professional career as a writer/producer in television, marketing and communications on hold to pursue another wild idea – getting a degree in Astrophysics.
 I know.
 WTF?
-My aim was to become qualified in the science and then bridge that knowledge with my expertise in communications, but after endless semesters of working to the bone for mediocre-to-low grades in math and physics, with at least half a decade more to go of all the math and physics that ever was, all requiring less family income and more than full-time time away from my loves, I was forced to reassess and redirect.
+My aim was to become qualified in the hard science and then bridge that knowledge with my expertise in communications, but in the age of STEM, let’s just say working mama with a straight-A kid in club soccer, violin, dance on a reduced income had an extra long way to go to become a scientist.
+It became time to pivot.
 Sometimes shit just gets real.

 My life circumstances had me on my own supporting myself at 17-years-old before I graduated high school.
 While I did briefly attempt college, my options then were limited.
 What I lacked in support and finances, I made up for with an abundance of passion, vision and drive to gain a foothold in the career I was aiming for at the time, the entertainment industry in Hollywood.
 I excelled in the fast paced, unrelenting environment that had no room for failure.
 It was a harsh do or die line of work that gave me opportunities I never would have imagined for myself – traveling throughout 17 countries, working side-by-side with celebrities, and learning from some of the best filmmakers and crews in the business.
 I won two Emmy Awards and was nominated for a third for documentaries and television series I produced, wrote and directed.
 I did what I set out to do with nothing but sheer grit, determination and natural talent, so naturally, I figured I could do it again by finally having the opportunity to get my degree in the field I always loved, but never considered it something I could do – science baby!
 It turns out, I couldn’t do it, at least not all the way.
 I did get my Associates of Science degree in Mathematics and Natural Science and Computer Science, so there’s that.
 Now I have no choice but to face and accept my life’s biggest curse – I am a writer.